Jalapeno Mac & Cheese recipe - Generously flecked with jalapeno peppers, this ooey gooey baked mac and cheese packs a good dose of nice, smoky heat.

 Instructions

-• Add the flour, dry mustard, salt, and black pepper.
-Whisk constantly over medium heat for about three minutes.
+• In a large saucepan over medium heat, melt the butter.
+Add the flour, dry mustard, salt, and black pepper.
+Stir constantly over medium heat for about three minutes.

 • Remove from heat and stir in 1 cup of the smoked cheddar, 1 cup of the medium cheddar, jalapeno peppers, and Tabasco sauce, stirring until the cheese has melted.